-Despite its name and mouse-like appearance, the Kangaroo Rat is actually not a rat or a mouse, The Kangaroo Rat is a member of the heteromyidae family, with its closest relative being the pocket gopher.
+Despite its name and mouse-like appearance, the Kangaroo rat is neither a rat or a mouse.
+The Kangaroo rat is a member of the heteromyidae family, with its closest relative being the pocket gopher.

-Kangaroo Rats have long tails and larger hind feet with only four toes.
+Kangaroo rats have long tails and larger hind feet with only four toes.
 Their eyes are very large, while their ears are incredibly small.
-Kangaroo Rats are very small animals, weighing up to 4.5 ounces, which is about the weight as a granola bar.
+Kangaroo Rats are small, weighing up to 4.5 ounces, which is about the weight of granola bar.
 Their fur is a yellowish-brown with a white belly, while the tail has a noticeable white tip.

-The Kangaroo Rat tends to live in the desert flatlands, creosote flats, and the sandy soils of the desert washes.
-The rats will dig burrows into the soil to better survive the sometimes harsh desert environment.
+Kangaroo rat tend to live in the desert flatlands, creosote flats, and the sandy soils of the desert washes.
+The rats burrow into the soil to better survive the sometimes harsh desert environment.

-Even though their diet consists of mostly dry seeds, the Kangaroo Rat has almost no need for water.
-Instead, they survive almost entirely on the water metabolized from the seeds that are eaten.
-Kangaroo Rats can extract a half gram of water out of every gram of seeds consumed.
+Even though their diet consists of mostly dry seeds, the Kangaroo rat has almost no need for water.
+Instead they survive almost entirely on the water metabolized from seeds that are eaten.
+Kangaroo rats can extract a half gram of water out of every gram of seeds consumed.
 Their kidneys reduce and concentrate their urine to almost a crystal-like consistency, greatly reducing the amount of water that is lost.
-Kangaroo Rats don't even need water to bathe- instead they will take a dust bath by rolling around in the sand!
+Kangaroo Rats don't even need water to bathe.
+Instead they will take a dust bath by rolling around in the sand.

-Kangaroo Rats have adaptations which allow them to detect and escape predators easily.
-They have massive hind legs, which allow the Kangaroo Rat to jump nine feet at a time, allowing the rat to escape fast and sneaky animals.
-The Kangaroo Rat has an extremely good sense of hearing which allows the rat to detect the approach of the quiet owls and snakes.
+Kangaroo rats have adaptations that allow them to detect and escape predators easily.
+They have massive hind legs, that allow the Kangaroo Rat to jump nine feet at a time, allowing it to escape fast and sneaky animals.
+The Kangaroo rat has an extremely good sense of hearing that allows the rat to detect the approach of the quiet owls and snakes.